dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 It will only include tests whose references are each within the selected nodes (or their ancestors).

-This is useful in the same scenariors as "cautious", but also includes when a test depends on a model **and** a direct ancestor of that model (like confirming an aggregation has the same totals as its input).
+This is useful in the same scenarios as "cautious", but also includes when a test depends on a model **and** a direct ancestor of that model (like confirming an aggregation has the same totals as its input).

 </VersionBlock>